-How to Talk to Young Kids About Racism and Racial Bias
+How To Talk To Young Kids About Racism And Racial Bias

 Two specific questions can get the ball rolling for parents hesitant to talk about race.

 The conversation about racial bias taking place in America right now isn’t really a conversation.
 It’s more of a shouting match.
 And there’s a reason for that: The idea of racial bias inflames long-standing social tensions and the insecurities of white people who’d prefer to believe that they’re playing on a level field.
 Both research and history indicate that this isn’t so.
-And both research and history indicate that talking to children, specifically young children, about racism and racial bias can help them better contextualize not only the news cycle – all those weird words they hear dripping from the television – but also the experience of existing in a less than perfect union.
+And both research and history indicate that talking to children, specifically young children, about racism and racial bias can help them better contextualize not only current events – all those weird words they hear dripping from the television – but also the experience of existing in a less than perfect union.

 “It is essential that all parents speak to their children about race, the importance of compassion, and empathy to truly make this world a better place for us all,” explains developmental and behavioral expert and American Academy of Pediatric fellow Dr. Eboni Hollier.
 “We should not pretend that racism does not exist.”

 Hollier notes that efforts to protect kids from issues of racial bias does both children and their community a disservice.
 Children not being engaged in a conversation about race may come to believe that the subject is taboo.
 Silence breeds silence, inaction, indifference, and ignorance.
 So it’s important that parents do make the effort to talk about the differences between peoples’ experiences, acknowledging that those differences do exist and pointing out that this is all the more reason to treat everyone with respect.
 It’s also important that they understand the whole thing is pretty complicated and kids are likely to have some follow-up questions.